 The purpose of The Tiziano Project | 360° Kurdistan is to provide you with a robust and complete understanding of life, culture and news in present-day Iraqi Kurdistan.

-Individual mentorships in radio production, writing, photography, video and online media was facilitated through collaborations with The German Development Service (DED), Maison des Jeunes (a youth center in Kigali), and The New Times.
+Individual mentorships in radio production, writing, photography, video and online media was facilitated through collaborations with The German Development Service (DED), Maison des Jeunes (a youth center in Kigali), The New Times, and Voice of America.

 The Tiziano Project provides community members in conflict, post-conflict, and underreported regions with the equipment, training, and affiliations necessary to report their stories and improve their lives.